karthik-009g/NeuroNexus/README.md

-# NeuroNexus
-Doing Titanic Survival Prediction Project as a part of my NeuroNexus Internship
+Doing Titanic Survival Prediction Project as a part of my preperation of landing an internship

 # Titanic Survival Prediction Project